Aliases for REL Gene

 GeneCards Summary for REL Gene

 REL (REL Proto-Oncogene, NF-KB Subunit) is a Protein Coding gene.
-Diseases associated with REL include Histoplasmosis and B-Cell Lymphomas.
-Among its related pathways are Development VEGF signaling via VEGFR2 - generic cascades and Immune response IL-23 signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is NFKB1.
+Diseases associated with REL include Reticuloendotheliosis and B-Cell Lymphomas.
+Among its related pathways are Bacterial infections in CF airways and Development NOTCH1-mediated pathway for NF-KB activity modulation.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+An important paralog of this gene is RELA.

 UniProtKB/Swiss-Prot for REL Gene